akaufman22/mbono-firv/README.md

 Systematic Trading Strategy
 ---------------------------

+Brief summary for the strategy is [here](./Summary.pdf).
 The FIRV framework includes a systematic trading strategy module that allows users to backtest and implement trading strategies based on the relative value analysis.
 This module provides tools to:

 - Define trading rules and signals based on the rich/cheap analysis.
 - Backtest strategies using historical data stored in the sqlite database.
 - Evaluate the performance of strategies using various metrics such as Sharpe ratio, drawdown, and cumulative returns.
 - Visualize the results of the backtest using interactive plots.

 ![Strategy Performance](output.png)

 Installation